anskarl/LoMRF/README.md

 $ sbt publishLocal
 ```

-2. Include lp_solve, Gurobi and OscaR library dependencies to `./lib`, as it is illustrated in the tree below:
+Step 2.
+Include lp_solve, Gurobi and OscaR library dependencies to `./lib`, as it is illustrated in the tree below:

 ```
 .